M-o-a-T/moat-kv/docs/source/tutorial.rst

 ACLs and distributed servers
 ----------------------------

-DistKV servers actually use the client protocol when they sync up.
+MoaT-KV servers actually use the client protocol when they sync up.
 Thus, when you set up authorization, you must teach your servers to authenticate to their peer::

-   $ distkv -C connect.auth="_test name=joe" server $(hostname)
+   $ moat.kv -C connect.auth="_test name=joe" server $(hostname)

 You typically store that in a configuration file::